 As , CB configuration does not have current-amplification effect.
 However, if is held constant, and therefore will also be held constant, i.e., CB transistor circuit can be used as a current source.

-collector with respect to the common emitter .
-Same as the CB configuration,
+and collector with respect to the common emitter .
+As typically

-here in the CE configuration, the BE junction is forward biased while the CB
+, the BE junction is forward biased but the CB junction is

 The base current is treated as the input current, and the collector